dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

 ---
+title: "How to create a simple bound control on a Windows Form .NET"
-title: "How to create a simple bound control on a Windows Form .NET" ms.date: "05/24/2022"
+description: "Learn about how to create a simple bound control on a Windows Form .NET" ms.date: "05/24/2022"
 helpviewer_keywords:
   - "data binding [Windows Forms], simple data binding"